tap349/tap349.github.io/_posts/2016-05-11-tables-and-models-with-namespaces-in-rails.md

-to have different table name prefixes for different nested modules define all of them in the same file starting with table name prefix for inner-most module - this way it's not overriden with table name prefixes for modules at higher level.
+to have different table name prefixes for different nested modules define all of them in the same file starting with table name prefix for inner-most module - this way it's not overriden with table name prefixes for modules at higher levels.

 e.g. in _app/models/stats/stats.rb_: